heygema/prime2/README.md

 # Prime2

-This is just another prime numbers generator re-implemented, from [primes](https://www.npmjs.com/package/primes). recoded in ReasonML (just for my own utils). hence the name prime2.
+This is just another prime numbers generator re-implemented, from [primes](https://www.npmjs.com/package/primes). recoded in ReasonML, hence the name prime2.

 available for global command
 ## Install